The reliable path to becoming a Morse Code expert!

 to the professional app for telegraphist beginners or to freshen up dusty knowledge:

 Notes of the author in italics!

-Good to know: Samuel Finnley-Breeze Morse was an American inventor and professor of painting, sculpture and drawing.
-Morse developed from 1837 the first usable Writing telegraph (Morse apparatus).
-Together with his colleague Alfred Vail, Morse also created an early form, later known as Land Line Code or American Morse Code.
-Thus Morse created the practical conditions for a reliable electrical telegraphy, as it was used a little later.
-(Text: Wikipedia)
+Samuel Finnley-Breeze Morse was an American inventor and professor of painting, sculpture, and drawing.
+In 1837, Morse developed the first usable writing telegraph (morse apparatus).
+Morse and his collaborator Alfred Vail also created an early character set, later known as Land Line or American Morse Code.
+Morse thus created the practical prerequisites for a reliable electric telegraphy, which was soon used.
+(Text/pictures: Wikipedia)

 Morse code 1837 until today

 No less than 6 versions preceded the current modern version changes in the representation of certain characters, but especially supplements depending on the application determined the composition of the alphabets.
 Virtually all signs have changed since the original version once or several times.

 The first telegraph dispatch dated May 24, 1844

 May 24, 1844.
 The very first telegraphy-transmission at all: